Genomic Publications Grow Exponentially

 The number of new genomic articles published in 2016 was over 6 times the total the number of references manually curated for the HGMD database over the last 16 years.
 Manual curation has become an intractable problem with the exponential growth of the genomic literature.
 Automation is the only way we will be able to address the problem.

-Initially released with full coverage of somatic and genetic cancer, cardio-related diseases and infertility, Mastermind continues to add articles covering additional disease sets.
+Initially released with full coverage of somatic and genetic cancer, cardio-related diseases and infertility, Mastermind continues to index articles covering additional disease sets.
 Over the last 8 months, Mastermind’s index has more than doubled from 2.1M to 4.3M genomic articles and continues to grow at a rate of 100,000 articles per week.